 - The web platform and mobile app charge a commission fee and a convenience fee, which can make purchases very expensive especially when buying small amounts

-Binance is the world’s largest cryptocurrency exchange by trading volume, so if you would agree that bigger is better, this is your best alternative.
+Binance is the world’s largest cryptocurrency exchange by trading volume, so this is your best alternative if you agree that bigger is better.
 As well as their brokerage and spot trading services, they offer heaps of advanced trading, leveraging, and staking opportunities, as well as DeFi and P2P services for users.
-If there’s something, in particular, you want to do with your cryptocurrencies, you’re more likely to find the service here than on Coinbase.
+So if there’s something, in particular, you want to do with your cryptocurrencies, you’re more likely to find the service here than on Coinbase.

 Is Binance better than Coinbase?